Understanding Hot Water Delivery

 1. Reduce Distance to Hot Water

-Consider relocating your hot water system closer to bathrooms (if practical).
-This is most feasible during renovations or when replacing an old unit.
+Consider relocating your hot water system closer to bathrooms if practical.
+This is most feasible during bathroom renovations or when replacing an old unit.
+Even moving the system a few metres closer can make a noticeable difference.

 2. Install Pipe Insulation

-Insulating hot water pipes reduces heat loss and helps water stay hotter longer.
-This is an affordable solution that provides immediate benefits.
+Insulating hot water pipes reduces heat loss and helps water stay hotter for longer between uses.
+Foam pipe insulation is an affordable solution, typically costing under $200 for materials, and provides immediate benefits.
+It also reduces the energy wasted reheating water that has cooled in the pipes.

 3. Upgrade to Larger Pipes

 Replacing undersized pipes with 20mm diameter pipes increases flow rate and reduces wait time.
-Best done during renovations.
+This is best done during renovations when walls are already open, as repiping can be disruptive and costly as a standalone job.

 4. Install a Hot Water Recirculation System

-Recirculation pumps continuously circulate hot water through your pipes, providing near-instant hot water at any tap.
-These systems can be:
+Recirculation pumps continuously or periodically circulate hot water through your pipes, providing near-instant hot water at any tap.
+These systems can be configured in several ways:

 Hot Water System Upgrades